 Access road and public highway near Site exit.

 Based upon the size of the facility, it is considered viable for daily monitoring to include a walkover of the entire perimeter (permit boundary) as the routine.
-In addition, 4 perimeter locations will be assessed (a minimum of one per boundary i.e. northern / western / southern / eastern).
-These points are not fixed and are subject to change based upon wind direction, and the location of dust generative activities being undertaken at the time.
+Fixed dust monitoring locations are shown on Drawing 002.

 All visual monitoring is recorded in the daily logbook and made available to the EA as required.
 Details recorded include (as a minimum):